 As women’s healthcare becomes an increasing priority, FemTech is rising to meet the challenge as it matches capital and talent with unmet needs.
 FemTech has already demonstrated impressive early wins in a short time.
 An even more significant disruption could be ahead.

 FemTech is still in its beginning stages, so many aspects of digital health need research and exploration.
 Rapid growth has been made partly by entrepreneurs eager to use technology to help underrepresented populations.
 Additionally, increasing awareness of women’s health and increasing prevalence of chronic diseases and infectious diseases in women are increasing the demand for personalized solutions.

-Learn more on First Line Software’s Healthcare Practice
+Learn more about First Line Software’s Healthcare Practic